albert-jin/albert-jin.github.io/_pages/about.md

   - /about.html
 ---

-I (Weiqiang Jin) received the Computer Science Master's degree in Shanghai University and currently he is pursuing a Artificial Intelligence-related PhD degree in Xi`an Jiaotong University, China.
+I, Weiqiang Jin, received the Computer Science Master's degree from Shanghai University, and I am currently a Artificial Intelligence-related PhD Candidate at Xi`an Jiaotong University, China.

 Making eminent contributions to the scientific research community is my biggest dream, which is also deeply engraved on the mind of me.
-My personal representative works are displayed on [Github](https://github.com/albert-jin/) and my brief intro are in the [Electronic Postcard](https://link3.cc/albert0309jin).
+My personal representative works are displayed on [Github](https://github.com/albert-jin/) and my brief intro are in the [Link3 Electronic Postcard](https://link3.cc/albert0309jin).

-My Main Research Interests
+Research Interests
 ======
 1. Natural Language Processing, including Knowledge Graph-related Question Answering, Aspect-term Based Sentiment Analysis, Information Retrieval, Fake News Detection and Checking, and Prompt Learning.
 1. Reinforcement Learning, especially in researching the multi-agents information interaction mechanism based on large multi-modal model.